rkotzy/purchases-ios/guides/Restoring Purchases.md

 ## Purchases Without Accounts

 For apps where subscriptions can be purchased outside of a logged in account, you need to provide your users a way to restore purchases directly.
+The `appUserID` should be a randomly generated ID (`NSUUID` works nicely for this) and persisted to `NSUserDefaults`.
+However, since the user will have different `appUserIDs` on their different devices you need a way to associated different random `appUserID`s.

-You should add a button to your purchase flow or your settings to allow users to trigger this.
+To do this you should add a button to your purchase flow or your settings to allow users to trigger a purchase restore.

 To restore purchases with RevenueCat, you should call the follow:
 ```
 self.purchases.restoreTransactionsForAppStoreAccount();
 ```

-Any other users using the current App Store account for their subscriptions will lose their subscriptions.
-This is the desired behavior to keep users from sharing App Store accounts to share subscriptions.
+This will refresh the StoreKit receipt file and send it to RevenueCat for processing.
+If there is another RevenueCat user found to have used the same receipt, the restoring user will be linked to the existing user and they will be treated as one subscriber.
+This only needs to be done once.
+Going forward the restoring user's purchase state will be tracked automatically.

 Make sure you also implement the restoration related optional delegate methods: